HappyCoder77/my-example-data/README.md

 # my-example-data
-repository created just as pracitce of a fetch mastery course
+repository created just as practice of a fetch mastery course